Shoulder Replacement

 Wearing a Sling

 You must wear the sling even in bed.
 It’s best if you lie on the opposite side or your back.
 Use pillows to help you get comfortable and keep you from rolling onto your affected shoulder during the night.
 Do not lie on your affected side for the first 6 weeks, or until your surgeon says it’s OK.
-Some people find it easier to sleep in a recliner and supporting their arm with pillows.
+Some people find it easier to sleep in a recliner with pillows to support their arms.

 Weight Bearing Activities While Healing From Shoulder Surgery

-You will have limits on the weight-bearing activities you can do:
+You will likely have limits on the activities you can do with your shoulder (depending on the surgery that was performed).
+Some of these include:

 • do not pull objects toward your body